 1:10 – 2:10 PM Panel: Innovative Management and Investment Structures for Improved Investment Outcomes

-Moderator Jim Rinehart, R&A Investment Forestry
+Moderator Jim Rinehart, President, R&A Investment Forestry

 The key question confronting the industry at this time is what structural changes are likely to occur that will create greater efficiency and better outcomes for investors.
 The question of change focuses largely on TIMOs.
 Is the array of services inherently integrated or might responsibility for their components be reallocated more efficiently?
 Is the full array of TIMO services necessary for all investors or might investors, particularly experienced investors, benefit from the ability to select from a “menu of services” that suit their individual needs?
 Are fees structured to pay appropriately for required services and at the same time to optimize performance incentive?
 Is some consolidation of TIMOs in order?
 Will “Evergreen Funds” replace fixed term, closed end funds?

-- Celine Claudon, International Woodland Company
+- Celine Claudon, Director of Client Relations, International Woodland Company

-- Marshall Thomas, F&W Forestry
+- Marshall Thomas, President, F&W Forestry

 Session 5: Tax and Regulatory Affairs